 Lots of ink has been spilled about the new CAP (Common Alert Protocol) implementation and what it all means.
-Since the FCC started the six month CAP clock ticking on September 30th of last year, they have extended the deadline by six months to September 30, 2011.
+Since the FCC started the six-month CAP clock ticking on September 30th of last year, they have extended the deadline by six months to September 30, 2011.

 The idea of upgrading EAS is a good one.
-When EAS replaced EBS in 1997 it was supposed to do away with the over the air relay system also known as the daisy chain.
-This was left over from the 1960’s CONELRAD system implemented by Kennedy.
+When EAS replaced EBS in 1997 it was supposed to do away with the over-the-air relay system also known as the daisy chain.
+This was left over from the 1960s CONELRAD system implemented by Kennedy.
 That replacement never occurred and stations today are still monitoring other broadcasting stations for their EAS alerts.
 The daisy chain was and still is the source of all EBS and EAS failures.

 CAP is supposed to eliminate that weak link by allowing the EAS unit to access government IPAWS message servers directly, allowing FEMA to automatically send out alert messages to designated areas.
 This has some libertarians in an uproar, as they see government intrusion and taking over privately owned radio stations to broadcast emergency information as a form of tyranny.
 In as much as the definition of “emergency message” has not been codified by FEMA in any of their information, they may have a point.
-In the past, the general definition of emergency communications were those that were pertaining to imminent threats to the safety of life and property.
+In the past, the general definition of emergency communications was those that were pertaining to imminent threats to the safety of life and property.
 According to Executive Order 13407, Public Alert and Warning System, the purpose is to:

 …have an effective, reliable, integrated, flexible, and comprehensive system to alert and warn the American people in situations of war, terrorist attack, natural disaster, or other hazards to public safety and well-being…